conversejs/converse.js/docs/source/developer_api.rst

 * A map (object) containing any extra room attributes.
 For example, if you want to specify the nickname, use ``{'nick': 'bloodninja'}``.

-To open a single multi user chatbox, provide the JID of the room:
+To open a single multi user chat, provide the JID of the room:

 .. code-block:: javascript